 - Distract away.
 Most of the time, people are just self-conscious and unsure of how to act when the camera lens is pointed their way.
 I’ve found if I can keep my clients active, busy or distracted, and chatting away with myself or their family members – most people will ease into their role in front of the camera.
 It’s the number one technique I use to get my clients to relax and have fun with the process.

 - Dress for success.
-Because many people are self-conscious, they often feel they don’t lookthe way they want.
+Because many people are self-conscious, theyoften feel they don’t lookthe way they want.
 One way to overcome this kind of camera shyness is to prepare in advance by dressing for success.
-Go shopping for a new outfit and don’t stop until you have one you feel utterly comfortable in.
+Take some time before the photo session to lay clothing out.
+Mix and match pieces until you find a combination that resonates with you and is also comfortable.
+It may even be worth going shopping for a new outfit.
 When you look good, you feel good.
 When you feel good, you can relax!

 - State of mind.
 Another way to get over camera shyness is to give your mind a way to releases all the anxiety you have before your session.
 Try doing something that helps you relax.
 For some people, this could mean finding time to meditate, do yoga, or play soothing music.
 For others, it could mean kickboxing, going for a run, or swim.
 Whatever it is, do something that helps to calm you down and chill out.